Books have the power to transport, as best put by Anna Quindlen. Here are some of the best bookstores around the globe.

 Located in a bustling commercial center in the Binjiang District, Zhongshuge Bookstore is a notable facet of Hangzhou’s Star Avenue.
 The exterior is made of transparent glass, through which shoppers can see seemingly endless walls of books, while the interior is a mix of innovative architectural structures — pillars of books rise throughout the space, and mirrors reflect the walls of books to create an infinity-like view.

 Travelers to London will be doubly delighted by what they find at Daunt Books.
-The space is beautifully designed and decorated with a fantastic teal-colored wall, so visitors should snap a few shots down the central aisle of the bookshop from its balcony view before perusing its extensive inventory of travel books.
+The space is so beautiful and well-known amongst bookstores in London for its fantastic teal-colored wall.
+Visitors should snap a few shots down the central aisle of the bookshop from its balcony view before perusing its extensive inventory of travel books.
 This Marylebone High Street shop is also peppered with classic William Morris prints and charming geographic maps.

 Livraria Lello was founded in 1869, though it has changed hands many times in the years since.
 One of Portugal’s oldest libraries, it also retains its status as one of the country’s most beautiful buildings.
 Grand staircases, decorative wooden accents, and stained glass windows make this bookstore’s interior church-like, and the building alone draws literary devotees from far and wide — it’s regularly named one of the world’s most beautiful bookstores.